 How to bid on a property

 Before you place a bid on a property, please make sure that the property is the right size for your requirements.
 To place a bid you need to know your housing registration number and the reference of the property you are bidding on.
-You may bid for up to three properties per week.
+You may bid for one property per week.

 You will be able to place your bids by: